 - Care for the whole person;

 - Extraordinary academics and research;

-- Community-centered engagement;
+- Community centered engagement;

-- Global connections and partnerships;
+- Global Connections and partnerships;

 - Operational excellence;

 - Care for our world.

-Each enduring value encompasses various priorities and goals that support the development of the University as a whole, while also embedding and highlighting important ideas around anti-racism, diversity, equity, inclusion, and social justice.
-Additional priorities include aligning graduate education, linking global and community engagement, evolving the core curriculum, reimagining the libraries, reorganizing centers, building research services and support, and strengthening enrollment management to best serve the students of today.
-While the plan is built around the faith and values that have fueled Loyola's work since its founding, the plan's success metrics are evolving to meet the changing needs of today's students and an interconnected world.
+Each strategic pillar encompasses various priorities and goals that support the development of the University as a whole, while also embedding and highlighting that this work be done in a way consistent with our guiding values.
+While the plan is built around the faith and values that have fueled Loyola's work since its founding, the plan's operational tacsuccess metrics are evolving to meet the changing needs of today's students and an interconnected world.

 The classification of Loyola as a university with the highest research classification, Research 1 (R1) by the American Council on Education (ACE) and the Carnegie Foundation for the Advancement of Teaching (Carnegie Foundation) in 2025, makes Loyola one of three universities in Chicago to hold this honor.
 As a result of this and other changes in the higher education landscape, Loyola will be evaluating the strategic plan and asking the different organizations within Loyola to update their plans accordingly.
 Loyola is among eight percent of all-American colleges and universities to have a Phi Beta Kappa honor society chapter and is one of a select group of universities recognized for community service and engagement by prestigious national organizations such as the Carnegie Foundation and the Corporation for National and Community Service.
-The university has received the Presidential Award for Community Service (out of more than 800 colleges and universities) and has been designated with the Carnegie Community Engagement elective classification in 2008 and again in 2015.
+The University has received the Presidential Award for Community Service (out of more than 800 colleges and universities) and has been designated with the Carnegie Community Engagement elective classification in 2008 and again in 2015.
 Loyola students have logged more than 100,000 volunteer hours throughout the Chicago area, many of which are through the University's 867 community partners.